 The California model shows a few extraordinarily high recruitment events that are supported by the length composition data, index data and on-the-water reports (Table ES-3; Figure ES-10).
+Oregon recruitment is highly uncertain (Table ES-3; Figure ES11).
 Washington recruitment is dynamic, but also shows the most informed recruitment time series, which is consistent with the extent of length and age compositions available to that assessment (Table ES-3; Figure ES12).
 Both California and Washington support elevated recruitment in the late 2000s.